Α-Methylserotonin: Legal status

+Canada

+αMS is not an explicitly nor implicitly controlled substance in Canada as of 2025.

 United States

 αMS is not scheduled at the federal level in the United States, but it could be considered an analogue of α-methyltryptamine (AMT), in which case, purchase, sales, or possession could be prosecuted under the Federal Analog Act.

 Florida

 αMS is a Schedule I controlled substance in the state of Florida making it illegal to buy, sell, or possess in Florida.